nkim0912/speech_analysis/README.md

 - [] Get queries from client
 - [] Implement logic to separate views for different users
 - [] Push product to Heroku
+- [] Determine way to create new options to add to drop down boxes (ex. state, country, etc.)
+- [x] Ensure instructions for coding side are up-to-date

 #### Amber:
+- [] Create interface for inputting Phoneme Data - Due Nov 20 - 21st at the latest
+- [] Ensure input file is being displayed properly - Due Nov 20 - 21st at the latest
+- [] Grab Phoneme image and display - Due Nov 20 - 21st at the latest
+- [] Display table for phoneme translations - Due Nov 20 - 21st at the latest

 #### Jeffrey:
+- [] Create interface for inputting Phoneme Data - Due Nov 20 - 21st at the latest
+- [] Ensure input file is being displayed properly - Due Nov 20 - 21st at the latest
+- [] Grab Phoneme image and display - Due Nov 20 - 21st at the latest
+- [] Display table for phoneme translations - Due Nov 20 - 21st at the latest

 #### Harish:
+- [] Determine way to create new options to add to drop down boxes (ex. state, country, etc.)

 #### Nicole:
+- [] Determine way to create new options to add to drop down boxes (ex. state, country, etc.)
+- [] Ensure aesthetics of page are good

 #### Meghana:
+- [] Bug search

 #### Future Work (May not be encompassed in assignment):
 - [] Ensure only users that client allows can sign up for speech app